A note about our upcoming meeting….

 -

-*Review March 2026 Financials
+*Review May 2026 Financials

 Once you have read through ALL of the sections, submit any corrections you see, along with any other questions or concerns from the financials, and pre-read sections by 8 am the morning of the meeting.